You might have received a denial with claim adjustment reason code (CARC) CO B9. Possible reasons for this denial message could be:

 About Medical Billers and Coders

-We are catering to more than 40 specialties, Medical Billers and Coders (MBC) is proficient in handling services that range from revenue cycle management to ICD-10 testing solutions.
-The main goal of our organization is to assist physicians looking for billers and coders.
+We provide services across more than 40 specialties.
+Medical Billers and Coders (MBC) are proficient in services ranging from revenue cycle management to ICD-10 testing solutions.
+The primary goal of our organization is to assist physicians seeking billers and coders.

 FAQs